How to detect fake from real

 Go slow and look for mimics

-Here’s one key to more accurate reality detection: take more time.
+Here’s one key to more accurate reality detection: take more time to spot the fake.
 Don’t judge too quickly, because it can take time to weed out the fakesters and the hucksters — some are decent mimics and can fool people who are in a hurry, not paying much attention, or attracted to some irrelevant other quality about the ersatz knockoff and thus forms an affinity with them based on something else entirely.
 Some drink the Kool-Aid for various reasons.

 Clues of fraud

 Those who cling absurdly to abstract symbols are often fakes.
-And in general, any folks who feel like they are just trying a little bit too hard.
+And in general, any folks who feel like they are just trying a little bit too hard might be fake.
 Then, of course, there are the full-on zealots and religious nutbags.
 These theocrats are definitely faux compassionate Jesus-lovers.
 What better cloak than the robes of a religious man (or, less frequently, woman)?
 It’s the perfect disguise.